-Never carry a loaded firearm or use a firearm in a town or populous place (for example, picnic or camping areas), or on or over any area of public or private property where hunting is not permitted.
-Also, you must not carry a loaded firearm or use a firearm on any thoroughfare (e.g. road, track) or place open to or used by the public for passage with vehicles (including motorbikes and trail bikes).
+Never carry a loaded firearm or use a firearm in a town or high visitation area (for example, picnic or camping areas), or on or over any area of public or private property where hunting is not permitted.

 IF IN DOUBT, DON'T SHOOT!